wdi-sg/choose_your_own_adventure_js/readme.md

 * create weapons that your player can use on the enemies.
   * make those weapons work on many enemies at once.

-### Part 3: Go Further
+### Part 4: Further: Dynamic Game
 * How would you make your game completely dynamic?
 * Create a game that when started up, the user is presented with a different set of choices than before.
-* Those can be the choices from the earlier version of the game, or they can each be different for every game start.
+* Those can be a set of possible choices, or they can each be completely different for every game start.
 (For example, if the player goes from room to room, randomize which room is next to which room every time.)